redBorder/redborder-documentation/README.md

-## redBorder documentation
+## Redborder Documentation

-Welcome to the official documentation for redBorder.
+Welcome to the official documentation for Redborder.
 Site is deployed at https://docs.redborder.com.

 ## Installation